pkaig/Rotorflight-Docs/docs/Tutorial-Walkthroughs/Using-StabilityModes.md

 ### Calibrating stability modes
 #### ## Warning ## - do not use your transmitter trims!!
-Your Roll, Pitch and Yaw should all be trimmed to 1500 at centre stick always
+Your Roll, Pitch and Yaw should all be trimmed to the stick centre configured in the receiver tab.
+This will be 1500 or 1520 depending on your radio.

 Stability modes will try to stabilize to the calibrated flight controller level.
 This is rarely perfectly aligned with the actual helicopters attitude where there is no drift (least drift... there will always be some due to wind etc).
 In order to calibrate this in-flight we have 2 methods: